reallyenglish/ansible-role-redis/README.md

 Most of default values are respected but `protected-mode` is `no` by default in the role.
 It is user's responsibility to protect redis and sentinel.

+## Notes for uses considering using sentinel for clustering

+In the role, sentinel support is supposed to work, but not all platforms have been tested.
+Expect bugs.

 ## Notes for Ubuntu and CentOS users

 The role installs redis version 2.x.